Get The Way Ahead on Amazon!

 Edwin never really felt many connections to other people, but as a physics student, that was fine.
 He didn't really need it, anyway.
 He was content to peel back the mysteries of the universe... not that there were many left to find.
 Modern-day research was just too well-established, too well-trodden for any single enthusiast to make any significant headway.

 But that doesn't apply to other worlds.
 Not ones where magic and Skills run rampant, where well-defined roles and Classes dominate much of society with little room for novel experimentation from its residents.
 That kind of world would be perfect for an overeager, newly-minted Alchemist to make his mark.

 Things are never that easy, though.

 The Way Ahead is a very slice-of-life story following the story of someone trying to find his place in a world that doesn't know what to do with him.
 Expect lots of science, lots of alchemy, a few sarcastic quips by the System, and lots of exploration involving the world, self-discovery, and above all, science.

 After all, further research is always required.

 Congratulations!
-For writing more than 60,000 words in the month of April, you have unlocked the Royal Road Writathon Winner path!
+For writing a story during the month of November, you have unlocked the Royal Road Writathon Participant path!

 - Overall Score